dgatf/msrc/README.md

 - Added RPM multipliers.
 Motor poles and gears (for helis)
 - Changed serial drivers timeout to microseconds for fast protocols (e.g. Jeti Ex)
 - Allow additional Rx protocols & boards to be used with serial ESC and GPS.
 Use software serial only for Rx protocols, not sensors
 - GPS.
-Added HDOP, sats and vario
+Added HDOP, sats, vario and distance to home
 - IBUS.
 Fixed S32 type bug (GPS values)
 - XBUS.
 Added analog voltage2/ntc2 sensor
 - BMP280.
 Added vertical speed calculation (vario)